Bheema Theeradalli

-Vijay Kumar (Duniya Vijay) and Pranitha Subhash.
+Duniya Vijay and Pranitha Subhash.
 Controversial Excise minister in the State Cabinet of Karnataka Renukacharya makes his acting debut in a special appearance role.

 Composer Abhiman Roy has composed the score and soundtrack.
-Duniya Vijay plays a role who is a Dalit warrior (Chandappa Harijan).
+Duniya Vijay plays a role who is a Dalit bandit (Chandappa Harijan).
 The film released across the cinema halls on 6 April 2012.
 The story is based on the life and times of Chandappa Harijana.

 Production

 The film's shooting began on the auspicious day of Ugadi in 2011.
 It is based on the character ‘Chandya’, one of the members of a dreaded gang who adds a human touch to his work.

 The plot is based on real-life incidents.
 Actor Vijay of Duniya fame was hired with full swing for the action role.
 Pranitha, Prajwal Bopaiah, Doddanna, Umasri, Shobharaj are others who make up the cast.
 Anaji Nagaraj, a reputed cameraman and producer in the Kannada film industry was happy with the film making news before the release.
 The film has been marketed by Prasad of "Sammarth Ventures".